Estimation of Optimal Individualized Treatment Rules Using a Covariate-Specific Treatment Effect Curve with High-dimensional Covariates: A Real Data Example

-If all variables are used to estimate the curve, the two cutoff points are $c_1= -0.502, c_2=2.182$.
+When all variables are used to estimate the curve, the two cutoff points are $c_1= -0.502, c_2=2.182$.
 The estimates of the overall rating of biomarker values are $x^{\top}\hat\beta_1$ where the majority of the points ($>$ 95\%) fall into the interval $(-1.2, 5)$.
 Two cutoff points divide this interval into three parts.
-Since the response variable $y=1$ represents headache improves after 8 weeks treatment, higher CSTE value means the patient is more likely benefited from the treatment.
-Suppose a new patient with biomarker value $x_0$, then when $x_0^{\top}\hat\beta_1$ falls into $[-1.2, c_1]$ and $[c_2, 5]$, the treatment does not have significant effect, but if it falls into $(c_1, c_2)$, then this treatment can improve the headache of this patient.
+Since the response variable $y=1$ represents headache improvements after 8 weeks treatment, higher CSTE value means that the patient more likely benefits from the treatment.
+Suppose a new patient with biomarker value $x_0$.
+When $x^{\top}\hat\beta_1$ falls into $[-1.2, c_1]$ and $[c_2, 5]$, the treatment does not have a significant effect.
+When it falls into $(c_1, c_2)$, then this treatment can improve the migraine of this patient.
 In the Zhengtianwan data, there are 37.7\% of patients fall into the interval.
-On the other hand, when $x_7, x_8$ are removed from the model, we obtain a new estimate $\beta_{1,ms}$.
-As we can see from Figure \ref{real} (b), the positive region of the CSTE curve becomes wider than (a) where the two cutoff points become -0.811 and 2.366.
+On the other hand, when $x_7, x_8$ are removed from the model, we obtain a new estimate $\hat\beta_{1,ms}$ of $\beta_{1}$.
+As we can see from Figure \ref{real} (b), the positive region of the CSTE curve becomes wider than that in (a), and the two cutoff points become -0.811 and 2.366.
 The majority of $x^{\top}\hat\beta_{1,ms}$ falls into $-(2.5, 5)$.
-When $x_0^{\top}\hat\beta_{1,ms}$ is in the range of $[-0.811, 2.366]$, the patient should receive Zhengtianwan treatment and 50.98\% of all patients in the training dataset fall into this interval.
+When $x^{\top}\hat\beta_{1,ms}$ is in the range of $[-0.811, 2.366]$, the patient should receive Zhengtianwan treatment and 50.98\% of all subjects in the training dataset fall into this interval.